matteoram/PPC_Data_Analysis_Pipeline/README.md

 ## What is in this repository?

 * **Scripts:** This folder houses the scripts that perform all the functions:
-  * Extract_Main_Data.R: a script to extract data from Kobo toolbox, process it, and create CSV files.
+  * **Extract_Main_Data.R:** a script to extract data from Kobo toolbox, process it, and create CSV files.
-  * Extract_Brazil_Data.R: This script does the same as the above, but handles the particularities of the Brazil data accordingly.
+  * **Extract_Brazil_Data.R:** This script does the same as the above, but handles the particularities of the Brazil data accordingly.
-  * Correct_Species_Names.R: This script automatically corrects most species names and provides functionality for the user to correct the rest.
+  * **Correct_Species_Names.R:** This script automatically corrects most species names and provides functionality for the user to correct the rest.
+  * **Add_Family_Names.R:** This script uses online databases to search for and add taxonomic family names to the dataset.
+  * **Analyze_Data.R:** This processes the cleaned and wrangled dataset to generate baseline reports, as well as data pertaining to the PPC indicators such as trees restored, trees naturally regenerated, and survival rate of planted trees.
+  * **IMP_Invasive_species_scanner.R:** This script takes an exported IMP data file, preprocesses it, and then scans the planted species for potential invasives.
+  * **IMP_Native_Alien_Classification.R:** This script aids in the process of classifying native and alien species.
+  * **Invasive_Species_Scanner.R:** This is a standalone version of the invasives scanner that can be used on a simply formatted species list.

-* **Species_Data** This folder houses the taxonomic corrections data
+* **Species_Data** This folder houses the taxonomic corrections data.
+  * **Taxonomic_Corrections_YYYY-MM-DD_HHMM.csv:** Files with this naming convention will be generated each time certain scripts are run.
+These are cumulative records of species name corrections.
+At handover, the file here contains thousands of corrections, and it will serve as the base for future corrections.
+  * **Family_Names_YYYY-MM-DD_HHMM.csv:** This is a similar file, only it has up to date family names information.

+* **IMP_Data** This folder houses the exported IMP planting data, as well as the folders and files associated with processing it.

 NOTE: If you've made new species corrections or family names corrections, you will want to save those files and manually copy them over to the updated repo.